datacontract/datacontract-cli/README.md

 COMMANDS:
-   init      create a new data contract lint      linter for the data contract test      EXPERIMENTAL (soda core integration only) - run quality checks for the data contract schema    print schema of the data contract quality   print quality checks of the data contract open      save and open the data contract in Data Contract Studio diff      EXPERIMENTAL (dbt specification only) - show differences of your local and a remote data contract breaking  EXPERIMENTAL (dbt specification only) - detect breaking changes between your local and a remote data contract inline    inline all references specified with '$ref' notation help, h   Shows a list of commands or help for one command
+   init      create a new data contract lint      linter for the data contract schema    print schema of the data contract quality   print quality checks of the data contract test      (soda core integration only) - run quality checks for the data contract open      save and open the data contract in Data Contract Studio diff      (dbt specification only) - show differences of your local and a remote data contract breaking  (dbt specification only) - detect breaking changes between your local and a remote data contract inline    inline all references specified with '$ref' notation help, h   Shows a list of commands or help for one command